 – Growing Period

 The alatus flowers are winter-growing and will be dormant during summer, this is a special case that they have.
 So, you shouldn’t water them during this period.
+After that period, you can safely use tap water, but it is recommended to purify it first.

 5. Star of Bethlehem